uengine-oss/kubeez/README.md

 # kuber-ez
-Kuber-ez is a web-based tool for kubernetes manifest composition and operation tool in a visual way that requires minimal understanding of Yaml and CLI
+Kuber-ez (Kubeez) is a web-based tool for kubernetes manifest composition and operation tool in a visual way that requires minimal understanding of Yaml and CLI

 ## YouTube:
 - Basic object editing: https://youtu.be/rVi2VNK2udM